 Why It Is Done

 Laparoscopy is used to examine the pelvic organs and to remove implants and scar tissue.
-This procedure is typically used for checking and treating:
+This procedure is most often used for checking and treating:

 - Severe endometriosis and scar tissue that is thought to be interfering with internal organs, such as the bowel or bladder.

-- Endometriosis pain that has continued or returned after hormone therapy.
+- Endometriosis pain that has continued or that came back after hormone therapy.

 - Severe endometriosis pain.
 (Some women and their doctors choose to skip medicine treatment.)

 - An endometriosis cyst on an ovary (endometrioma).

 - Endometriosis as a possible cause of infertility.
 The surgeon usually removes any visible implants and scar tissue.
 This may improve fertility.